Title

 Description

-The medal measures 38.1mm in diameter and was struck in bronze and silver by the Medallic Art Company.
+This is the fifth medal in Elizabeth Weistrop's Twelve Tribes of Israel series.
+The circular medal measures 43mm in diameter and was struck in bronze and silver by the Medallic Art Company of New York.
+No mintages are reported.

 Variant Details